yohanesnuwara/yohanesnuwara.github.io/_pages/about.md

   - /about.html
 ---

-I had joined [OYO Corporation](https://www.oyo.co.jp/english/) and [Research Institute of Innovative Technology for the Earth](https://www.rite.or.jp/en/) in Japan as a research geophysicist in Distributed Acoustic Sensing ([DAS]()) array for seismic monitoring in Chiba, Japan.
+I currently join [OYO Corporation](https://www.oyo.co.jp/english/) and [Research Institute of Innovative Technology for the Earth](https://www.rite.or.jp/en/) in Japan as a research geophysicist in Distributed Acoustic Sensing ([DAS]()) array for seismic monitoring in Chiba, Japan.

 In the past, I had been working for [Gundih CCS Pilot Project]() on rock physics analysis, time-lapse seismic with NORSAR, and geomechanical modeling for CCS monitoring.
 This project is coordinated by [ITB]() in partnership with SKK Migas, Pertamina EP, and ADB.
 I had the opportunity to extend this project when working with a team of researchers in FGI in Tokyo, Japan.
-I had publications on CCS in 2 international conferences.
+I had [conference proceedings]() on CCS in 2 international conferences.

 I led a team of 4 students to participate in the [Minus CO2 Challenge]() organized by Equinor ASA and EAGE in London where we worked on seismic interpretation for a zero-net CO2 emission Plan of Development (PoD) in Norne Field, North Sea.
 Our team successfully achieved as 9 Global Best Team.